AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 <a id="opIdRequestManager_Get Autocomplete Results"></a>

-Asset autocomplete allows you to query assets and retrieve a list of suggested assets based on your search criteria.
+Returns a list of suggested assets based on your search criteria.
 The autocomplete feature can be used with the following asset properties: Name, Description, AssetTypeName, and Metadata.

 ### Request
 ```text